Side jobs for teachers looking for an easy summer gig!

-You’ll have to note, though that if you are going to be selling to other teachers, they will expect a highly professional and finished product.
+You’ll have to note, though, that if you sell to other teachers, they will expect a professional and finished product.

-You can sign up to the platform for free.
+You can sign up for the platform for free.
 If you want to upgrade to the premium seller account, it costs $59.95 annually.

 There is the potential to make a lot of money on Teachers Pay Teachers – some teachers have earned their millions there.
-Definitely take the time to look at what the most successful sellers are offering.
+Take the time to look at what the most successful sellers offer.

 3. Freelance Writer

 It’s time to use those excellent writing skills of yours!
-Assuming you are good at writing and enjoy it, this can be a great money earner for you.
+Assuming you are good at writing and enjoy it, this can be a great money earner.

 You can find freelance writing jobs in a bunch of different places.
 The best places to look are where business owners are looking for someone to help them out.

-With all of the online businesses that there are nowadays (billions!), there is a need for a constant stream of content.
+With all of the online businesses, there are nowadays (billions!), there is a need for a constant stream of content.
 This is where you can come in to help!